 (ii) the person who signed the directive at its maker’s direction (if applicable).

-[Section 110Q inserted by No. 25 of 2008 s.
+[Section 110Q inserted: No. 25 of 2008 s.
 11.]

 110QA.
 Maker may indicate in directive whether advice obtained

 The form prescribed by the regulations for section 110Q(1)(a) must include provision for the maker, if the maker wishes —